Deustavo/MR-Remidner/README.md

 | 📋     | Waiting CSM           | Related issue is in 'WIP::CSM' stage                                  |
 | ✅     | Ready to Merge        | Related issues have 'WIP::Tested' or 'WIP::Waiting Deploy' labels   |

-### Blocked Issues Filter

-MRs are automatically **excluded from notifications** if their related issues have any label containing the word "Blocked" (case-insensitive).
-This includes labels like:
-- `Status::Blocked`
-- `Blocked by API`
-- `blocked`
-- Any other label variation containing "Blocked"

-### QA Changes Requested Logic

-The bot detects when QA has requested changes by checking:
-1. **Label Check**: Related issues have the `QA::Waiting to dev` label, OR
-2. **Child Items Check**: Related issues have open linked items that meet ALL these criteria:
-   - ✅ State: **opened** (only open items)
-   - ✅ Title: **does NOT contain "[Test Cases]"** (test cases are excluded)
-   - ✅ Author: **is a QA team member** (username in `GITLAB_QA_USERNAMES`)

-This flexible approach works for different team workflows - whether you use labels, linked items created by QA, or both to track QA feedback.

-**Note**: Configure the `GITLAB_QA_USERNAMES` environment variable with your QA team members' GitLab usernames to enable child item detection.

 ### Board Workflow Labels